rgreen32/Move/README.md

-# This project was created for me to see how web-assembly performs under a compute heavy and application ( also for me to sharpen my Rust 😉 )
+## This project was created for me to see how web-assembly performs under a compute-heavy application ( also for me to sharpen my Rust 😉 )

-## How to install
+### How to install

 ```sh
 npm install
 ```

-## How to run
+### How to run

 ```sh
 npm start